What is a Video Card?

-The video card is an expansion card that allows the computer to send graphical information to a video display device such as a monitor or projector.
+The video card is an expansion card that allows the computer to send graphical information to a video display device such as a monitor, TV, or projector.

 graphics card, graphics adapter, video adapter